joshuaboniface/bbuilder/README.md

 ## Using Basic Builder

-1. Help, as with all Click applications, can be shown with the `-h`/`--help` flags:
+1. Help, as with all Click applications, can be shown with the `-h`/`--help` flags.
+The help output of the root showing the configurable global options is:

    ```
    $ bbuilder --help